-A non compete clause (also known as a non competition clause) is a provision that some employers include in their employment contracts to prevent former employees from working for a competing employer or from starting their own business that provides the same services.
+A non compete clause in Ontario is a provision that some employers include in their employment contracts to prevent former employees from working for a competing employer or from starting their own business that provides the same services.

 It is important to note that non-competition is not an implied term of an employment contract in Ontario.
 This means that employers must include these clauses in the employment contract for them to be enforceable.
 In this article, we will answer some of the questions employees ask about non compete clauses.

-Is a non compete clause enforceable in Canada?
+Is a non compete clause enforceable in Ontario?